 “With our strong research and development staff and our efficient services, we aim to provide complete satisfaction to our end customers and diamantaires.
 Our dedicated team of professionals combined with the cutting-edge technology differentiates GSI from other research desks” says Ms. Seema Athavale who is a Chief Gemologist with GSI specializing in Spectroscopy.

 Spectroscopy plays a very important role in gemology.
-From basic spectroscope to the advanced spectroscopic instruments such as Raman spectrometer, FTIR, UV-VIS-IR spectrometer, Fluorimeter, LIBS these are essential pieces of gemological equipment.
-FTIR or Fourier Transform Infra Red spectrometer—The uniqueness of FTIR is in its ability simultaneously collect high spectral resolution data over a wide spectral range
+From basic spectroscope to advanced spectroscopic instruments such as Raman spectrometer, FTIR, UV-VIS-IR spectrometer, Fluorimeter, LIBS these are essential pieces of gemological equipment.
+FTIR or Fourier Transform Infrared spectrometer—The uniqueness of FTIR is in its ability to simultaneously collect high spectral resolution data over a wide spectral range

 FTIR has some broad applications in gemology, such as: